bisdn/bisdn.github.io/setup/setup_standalone.md

 Setup baseboxd
 ==============

-baseboxd uses a config file to set e.g. [GLOG loglevels][GLOG] and OpenFlow ports.
+baseboxd uses a config file to set e.g. :ref:`GLOG` and OpenFlow ports.
 On BISDN Linux this configuration data is stored in `/etc/default/baseboxd` and on Fedora systems in `/etc/sysconfig/baseboxd`.
 The example below shows the basic structure:

 .. code-block:: bash